 This document is for internal use by Blue Star Museums spokespeople.
 Feel free to share with museum leadership and use this language in interviews with the media.
+Answers to other questions can be found in the FAQ section of arts.gov/BlueStarMuseums.
 This document is not intended for distribution.

-- Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and participating museums across America.
-During the summer months, free admission is available to currently serving military personnel and their families, including National Guard and Reserve. - The 2022 program will begin on Armed Forces Day, Saturday, May 21, 2022 and end on Labor Day, Monday, September 5, 2022.
-Armed Forces Day was established in 1949 for citizens to come together and thank military members for their patriotic service. - The free admission program is available for those currently serving in the United States Military-Army, Navy, Air Force, Marine Corps, Coast Guard as well as members of the Reserves, National Guard, U.S. Public Health Commissioned Corps, NOAA Commissioned Corps-and up to five family members. - To find participating museums in your community and/or to find other museums during your summer travels, visit arts.gov/bluestarmuseums. - Our museum is proud to be part of Blue Star Museums, a national appreciation program to thank our military families for their service and share with them America's cultural treasures. - [If applicable] Admission to our museum is already free, but we participate in the Blue Star Museums program as a way to say "thank you" to our military families.
+- Blue Star Museums is a partnership between the National Endowment for the Arts and Blue Star Families, in collaboration with the Department of Defense and participating museums across America.
+During the summer months, free admission is available to currently serving military personnel and their families, including National Guard and Reserve. - Individuals will show their military ID card at the front desk to obtain their free admission. - The 2025 program begins on Armed Forces Day, Saturday, May 17, 2025 and ends on Labor Day, Monday, September 1, 2025.
+Armed Forces Day was established in 1949 for citizens to come together and thank military members for their patriotic service. - The free admission program is available for those currently serving in the United States Military- Air Force, Army, Coast Guard, Marine Corps, Navy, and Space Force including members of the Reserves, National Guard, U.S. Public Health Commissioned Corps, NOAA Commissioned Corps-and up to five family members. - Our museum is proud to be part of Blue Star Museums, a national appreciation program to thank our military families for their service and share with them America's cultural treasures. - To find other participating museums-either in your community or museums you may visit during your summer travels-visit arts.gov/BlueStarMuseums. - [If applicable] Admission to our museum is already free, but we participate in the Blue Star Museums program as a way to say "thank you" to military families. - [Be prepared to share why it's important for your organization to participate in this program, how long you have participated, how many military families you welcome each summer, your collaboration with other museums in your community, etc.]

-SOCIAL MEDIA TIPS FOR #bluestarmuseums
+SOCIAL MEDIA TIPS FOR #BlueStarMuseums

-There are many options for promoting your project in addition to external media (newspapers, radio and TV, magazines, online versions of these outlets).
-Social media tools such as blogs, Facebook, Instagram, and Twitter are useful, free resources that can extend the reach of your message.
+There are many options for promoting your project in addition to external media (newspapers, radio and TV, magazines, online outlets).
+Social media tools such as blogs, Facebook, Instagram, X, and more are useful, free resources that can extend the reach of your message.
 With social media, you play a different role: you take on the role of the journalist, telling your story directly to your community.
-Consider social media tactics in your Blue Star Museums communications plan.
+Consider some of the social media tactics below to enhance your Blue Star Museums communications plan.
+Feel free to use one of the videos in the PR toolkit to promote your museum's participation.